Dragon Ball Super: Resurrection of Frieza Saga

-Afterwards, while Goku and Vegeta train, with Whis as their teacher, the remnants of Frieza's army collect the Dragon Balls and revive Frieza.
-After training, Frieza returns to Earth, seeking revenge.
-Despite achieving the Golden Frieza transformation, he is defeated by Goku and Vegeta, who have mastered the Super Saiyan Blue transformation.
+In a retelling of the film Dragon Ball Z: Resurrection 'F' (2015), Goku and Vegeta train with Whis, while the remnants of the Frieza Force collect the Earth's Dragon Balls and resurrect Frieza.
+After training for four months, Frieza returns to Earth, seeking revenge on Goku.
+Despite achieving his Golden transformation, he is defeated by Goku and Vegeta, who have mastered the Super Saiyan Blue (otherwise known as Super Saiyan God Super Saiyan), a transformation achieved by using and controlling God Ki.
 In spite, Frieza destroys the Earth, but Whis reverses time, allowing Goku to slay Frieza.